FREQUENTLY ASKED QUESTIONS

 When did the PA FFFI start and who manages it?

 The PA FFFI is overseen by the Pennsylvania Department of Community and Economic Development (DCED), and administered by The Food Trust, with support from CDFI partners Reinvestment Fund, Community First Fund, and Bridgeway Capital.
 The program was established in legislation in 2004 with funds being fully deployed in 2010.
 After a multi-year advocacy campaign spearheaded by The Food Trust and partners of Food Forward PA, the Pennsylvania legislature included $1 million of seed funding to recapitalize the program in the Fiscal Year 2018 capital budget.
 The program officially launched in spring 2019.
+In 2020, the PA Department of Community and Economic Development dedicated an additional $1 million in funding for the program through June 2022.

 What projects are eligible?